-Dresden, located in the east of Germany, is also called "Florence at the Elbe" thanks to its idyllic location on the banks of the Elbe river, biergartens, and its excellent examples of Baroque architecture and world-class museums.
-Although 80% of Dresden’s historic center was destroyed in World War II, all important landmarks have been rebuilt to their former splendor.
+Dresden, located in the east of Germany, is also called "Florence at the Elbe" thanks to its idyllic location on the banks of the river, biergartens, and its excellent examples of Baroque architecture and world-class museums.
+Although 80% of Dresden’s historic center was destroyed in World War II, important landmarks have been rebuilt to their former splendor.

 Here are the top ten things to do in Dresden.
 As an added bonus, almost all of these attractions are within walking distance of Dresden’s Altstadt (Old Town).